zidaneNS/hackathon-projects/README.md

 | DATETIME DEFAULT ON UPDATE | VARCHAR | INT FOREIGN KEY |

 ## Features
 1. Admin
 Can access dashboard which is :
   * Can do CRUD for products
   * Can delete user with role USER
   * Can manage note

 2. User
+Can access menu page which is :
-* Select some products and place the order with format :
+* Can select some products and place the order with format :
 ```
 {
   "order": [